-- As part of the Outline Plan/Neighbourhood Area Structure Plan application process the applicant is required to submit design drawings to the Town, cross-sections and plan views showing the design of Northridge Drive and related features. - 7.
-The 338th Avenue Corridor is intended to be a multi-modal corridor that equitably accommodates vehicular traffic, future transit service, and active modes of transportation. - 8.
+- 1. The general location of the 338th Avenue Corridor Study Area is located as shown in Map 67: Corridor Study Areas, along the northern edge of the Plan Area. - 2.
+The number and general location of intersections along 338th Avenue should be similar to what is illustrated in Map 67: Corridor Study Areas.
+The nature and specific location of these intersections is subject to further refinement and study through a supporting TIA at the Outline Plan/Land Use Amendment stage.
+Modifications to the location of these intersections would not constitute an amendment to the NOASP. - The 338th Avenue Corridor Study Area is intended to be a multi-modal corridor that equitably accommodates vehicular traffic, future transit service, and active modes of transportation. - 8.
 Improvements to 338th Avenue should align with the 338 Avenue Functional Study. - 9.
-Any Outline Plan/Neighbourhood Area Structure Plan applications that border 338th Avenue should include a preliminary Concept Plan showing the full width of 338th Avenue. - 10.
-As part of the Outline Plan/Neighbourhood Area Structure Plan application process the applicant is required to submit design drawings, cross-sections and plan views showing the design of 338th Avenue and related features.
+Any Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment applications that border 338th Avenue should include a preliminary Concept Plan showing the full width of 338th Avenue. - 10.
+As part of the Outline Plan/Neighbourhood Area Structure Plan/Land Use Amendment-application process the applicant is required to submit design drawings, cross-sections and plan views showing the design of 338th Avenue and related features.